Hand AI the kingdom.

 Stop sharing secrets.
 Start managing them.

-Launching on the Mac App Store soon — app, CLI, and Touch ID integration in one install.
-Register to be notified the moment it ships.
+Now on the Mac App Store — app, MCP server, and Touch ID in one install.

 Requires macOS 14.0 or later with Touch ID.